mesopelagique/CopyPasteStyleFormMacro/README.md

 Not all style keys are copyed, a list of keys is [here](https://github.com/mesopelagique/Example-FormMacro-CopyPasteStyle/blob/master/Project/Sources/Classes/StyleMacro.4dm#L4) in code.
 More could be added, see todo (like background color...)

-#### to fix see todo

-Because some style are not defined in object by applying `Null` to an object will failed, [`defaultValue`](https://github.com/mesopelagique/Example-FormMacro-CopyPasteStyle/blob/master/Project/Sources/Classes/StyleMacro.4dm#L23) function provide default value for some object keys.

-> - `fontSize` 0 is for Automatic
-> - no `borderStyle` is "none"

 ### PasteStyle

 [PasteStyle](Project/Sources/Classes/PasteStyle.4dm) get the style from pasteboard and apply to the selected element